logicnow/BlueSky/docker/README.md

 ### TODO

-- Set up persistant storage for the bluesky container.
+~~- Set up persistant storage for the bluesky container.~~
-  - This will require alot of changes to get those files within different directories.
+  - ~~This will require alot of changes to get those files within different directories.~~
-  - Also look into persisting the collector password.
-- Fix SSL if being used in container.  right now complaining about "/etc/ssl/certs/ssl-cert-snakeoil.pem"
+- Fix SSL if being used in container.
+  - ~~right now complaining about "/etc/ssl/certs/ssl-cert-snakeoil.pem"~~
+  - outline instructions for mapping your own cert.
 - Add example of Caddy docker container in front of bluesky for auto-generated SSL certificates :)
+- Auto-generate client installer

 ### Links

 Auto-build on Docker Hub: https://hub.docker.com/r/sphen/bluesky/ Forked BlueSky on GitHub: https://github.com/logicnow/BlueSky